1Krypt0/FEUP-PFL/README.md

-# PFL-PROJ
+# FEUP-PFL

-This repo contains the projects developed for the PFL curricular unit
+This repo contains the code, projects, and some resources developed or useful for the PFL curricular unit.